heseltime/heseltime.github.io/pages/wolfram.md

 ### [WolframGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/) ...

-talks to Wolfram Cloud too, which is of particular interest to me, from a studies point of view.
+... talks to Wolfram Cloud too, which is of particular interest to me, from a studies-marriage-to-work point of view.

 ![WolframGPT](image-2.png)